 - Tweak quickly after go live – identify themes in user feedback and then make minor tweaks to improve the user experience.
 Bigger pieces of work should be added to your roadmap

 - Create a roadmap for future delivery – this helps build the crm momentum as you develop the product for new departments across the business.
-It also helps you understand how the system will be used and how the customer journey could be linked together
+It also helps you understand how the system will be used and how it could be linked to the customer journey.

 Go again and keep pushing the road map.
-When you get CRM right it can transform your business.
-Here’s a decent Microsoft promo video to help get the conversation going.
+When you get CRM right it can transform your business and provide powerful data that can shape how you work